liamqma/sync-views/README.md

 # sync-views

 Template rendering consolidation library.
 This module is a fork of [co-views](https://github.com/tj/co-views).
 You probably should use [co-views](https://github.com/tj/co-views) except you have to render templates synchronously.

+## Notes
-  To use `React`, both `react` and `react-dom` need to be installed.
+  -  To use `React`, both `react` and `react-dom` need to be installed.
 Also react component needs to be transpiled beforehand.

 ## Supported template engines
   - [react](https://github.com/facebook/react)